Techsola/AmbientTasks/Readme.md

 Finally, await `AmbientTasks.WaitAllAsync()` in your test code whenever `AmbientTasks.Add` is used.
 This gets the timing right and routes any background exceptions to the responsible test.

 It could potentially make sense to delay the application exit until `AmbientTasks.WaitAllAsync()` completes, too, depending on your needs.

+## Debugging into AmbientTasks source

+Stepping into AmbientTasks source code, pausing the debugger while execution is inside AmbientTasks code and seeing the source, and setting breakpoints in AmbientTasks all require loading symbols for AmbientTasks.
+To do this in Visual Studio:

+1. Go to Debug > Options, and uncheck ‘Enable Just My Code.’
+(It’s a good idea to reenable this as soon as you’re finished with the task that requires debugging into a specific external library.)
+   ℹ *Before* doing this, because Visual Studio can become unresponsive when attempting to load symbols for absolutely everything, I recommend going to Debugging > Symbols within the Options window and selecting ‘Load only specified modules.’

+2. If you are using a version that was released to nuget.org, enable the built-in ‘NuGet.org Symbol Server’ symbol location.
+   If you are using a prerelease version of AmbientTasks package, go to Debugging > Symbols within the Options window and add this as a new symbol location: `https://www.myget.org/F/ambienttasks/api/v2/symbolpackage/`

+3. If ‘Load only specified modules’ is selected in Options > Debugging > Symbols, you will have to explicitly tell Visual Studio to load symbols for AmbientTasks.
+One way to do this while debugging is to go to Debug > Windows > Modules and right-click on AmbientTasks.
+Select ‘Load Symbols’ if you only want to do it for the current debugging session.
+Select ‘Always Load Automatically’ if you want to load symbols now and also add the file name to a list so that Visual Studio loads AmbientTasks symbols in all future debug sessions when Just My Code is disabled.